gramaziokohler/robotic_assembly_workshop/README.md

 Your environment has an outdated version of OpenSSL.
 Go to your root environment (i.e. run `conda deactivate`) and then run the same command to install `shapely` on the workshop's environment.

-> Q: Docker contains fail to open GUI tools
+> Q: Docker containers fail to open GUI tools

 If you get errors like `cannot open display` or `cannot acquire screen ...` it means you have not configured the security of your X11 server correctly: